st3v3nhunt/st3v3nhunt.github.io/content/posts/development/gliffy-outage-lessons.md

 ---
-title: "What lessons should one learn from the Gliffy outage?"
+title: ":chart_with_downwards_trend: What lessons should one learn from the Gliffy outage?"
 date: "2016-03-30"
 tags: [ "development", "lessons", "sass" ]
 categories: [ "development" ]